Separation and cut edge in macroscopic clusters for metric graph Gaussian free fields: Preliminaries

 Plugging (\ref{newadd246}), (\ref{newadd247}) and (\ref{newadd252}) into (\ref{newadd245}), and then using (\ref{addto246}), we obtain the desired bound (\ref{addto242}). \end{proof}

 \textbf{Switching identity.} In what follows, we review the powerful tool ``switching identity'', which was introduced in \cite{werner2025switching}.
-Roughly speaking, it provides an explicit description for the loop cluster connecting two given points.
-We state the following version tailored to our needs in this paper.
+Roughly speaking, it provides an explicit description of the loop cluster connecting two given points.
+We present the following version tailored to our needs in this paper.

 \begin{lemma}[switching identity] For any $d\ge 3$, $D\subset \widetilde{\mathbb{Z}}^d$, $v\neq w\in \widetilde{\mathbb{Z}}^d\setminus D$, and $a,b>0$, conditioned on the event $\big\{ v\xleftrightarrow{(D)} w, \widehat{\mathcal{L}}_{1/2}^{D,v}=a, \widehat{\mathcal{L}}_{1/2}^{D,w}=b \big\}$, the occupation field $\big\{ \widehat{\mathcal{L}}_{1/2}^{D,z} \big\}_{z\in \widetilde{\mathbb{Z}}^d}$ has the same distribution as the total local time of the following four independent components: \begin{itemize} \item[(1)] loops in the loop soup $\widetilde{\mathcal{L}}_{1/2}^{D\cup \{v,w\}}$;